Jonathan-Chan8/COMP3900_Capstone_Project/theNewsroom/documentation/INSTALL.md

 THE NEWSROOM INSTALLATION INSTRUCTIONS

 NOTE: This project requires software that was not available on UNSW Vlab.
-This was approved by our tutor.
+This was approved by our tutor Ali Derejeh.

 # WINDOWS 10 (Tested on Windows 10 1903)